redstone/LegacyFactions/BUILDING.md

 ## Unsupported method: HierarchicalEclipseProject.getIdentifier().

 This is an issue while importing the project into Eclipse.
-Specifying the version as 3.0 should solve the issue, simply do your compiling from
+Your version of buildship is outdated.
+You can update it in the Eclipse Marketplace.

 ## Unsupported major.minor version 52.0

 Your version of Java is out of date.
-We currently compile against Java 8!
+Please update to Java 8!